Felipia

 Independence

 Lately, the Felipese have become quite independence-minded.
 A private survey done in 2000 concluded that 83% of Tejan Felipese would vote for an independent Felipia if possible, and 66% of Mejican Felipese would do so.
 After the conflict between Tejas, and Alta California and Mejico, the Tejan Felipese became very uncomfortable with the Tejan government.
-The numbers wanting independence are expected to be only higher.
+The numbers wanting independence are now expected to be higher.

 Tejan and Mejican Response